Xerdi/xdp-docker/README.md

 ```
 The main difference of this approach is that Lua files don't have to be placed in under `scripts/lua`, but can directly be placed under `scripts` instead.
 This also counts for TeX files.
 For example, `gitinfo-lua.sty` won't have to be placed in either one of the following subdirectories: `luahblatex`, `luahbtex`, `lualatex`, `latex`, `luatex` or `generic`.
-The TDS approach is cumbersome for package developers that like to test their software against alternative compilers, where PKG_HOME does not.
+The TDS approach is cumbersome for package developers that like to test their software against alternative compilers, where TEXMFDOTDIR does not.